-Secret #1: Your capacity for conversation is much larger than his.
+Secret #1: Your capacity for conversation is larger than his.

-Most women expect their man to listen for as long as she wants to talk, and then feel marginalized if he falls asleep or tunes her out before she’s finished.
-A good thing to know is that men aren’t built with the same capacity for verbally sorting through all that’s going on in a woman’s head.
-Unlike your girlfriends or sisters, his brain’s a mans brain.
-And while men love a good story and good conversation, their minds are designed to find and fix, to protect and provide rather than savoring all the subtle nuances of light and shadow a female brain experiences each day.
-His capacity for listening is usually met long before you can unload every itty bitty detail.
+If you’re like most women, you expect your man to listen for as long as you want to talk, and then feel marginalized if he falls asleep or tunes you out before you’re finished.
+While men love a good story and good conversation, their minds are designed to find and fix, to protect and provide rather than savoring all the subtle nuances of light and shadow a females verbal centers can express in a day.
+His capacity for listening is usually met long before you can unload every detail.

 Secret #2: He’s focused on only one thing at a time.

-One major difference between the way men and women operate is that men tend to be focused on a single task at any given point in time.
+So, men tend to be focused intently on a single task at a time.
 Unlike women, they don’t have a dozen things flying through their head at once.
-They’re either watching the ballgame on OR they’re listening to you.
+They’re either watching the ballgame OR they’re listening to you.
 Not both.
 In contrast, women tend to be alerted to multiple inputs all the time.
 This is how a woman can feed the baby, field a phone call, remember where Johnny left his shoes and keep the stew from burning on the stove…all at the same time.
 Men are generally amazed that the women they walk with can keep track of so many things at once.

 Before making a request of your man, be sure you’ve interrupted his single task focus.
-Then begin giving out valuable information.
 A soft squeeze on the arm…or a kiss on the cheek will do the trick.
 He’s far more open to assisting you and providing whatever you need than you think.
-Set him up for success in providing for you by getting his attention first.
+Set him up for success in providing help, support or a listening ear for you by getting his attention first.

 Secret #3: He has a strong and healthy relationship with his needs.

-Another notable difference between the sexes is their relationship with their own needs.
+Another notable difference between the sexes is their relationship with their own basic needs.
 A mans primal brain, including the almond shaped amygdala is much larger than a womans.
 The primitive brain knows it’s need for survival and prioritizes those needs (food, sleep, sex).
 Their survival needs are hardwired into them.
-Women who bear a much smaller amygdala find their limbic system overriden much more easily by other inputs, the needs of the herd, her partner, the offspring.
-Largely due to her wiring, a woman gives and adapts away her own needs until soon, she doesn’t know what she wants or needs anymore.
+Women who bear a much smaller amygdala find their limbic system overridden much more easily by other inputs, ie., the needs of the herd, of her partner, the offspring and whether or not the oven was left on.
+Largely due to her wiring, a woman gives and adapts away her own needs and wants until soon, she doesn’t know what she wants or needs anymore.
 She’s forgotten how to take a bubble bath, read a magazine she loves or take care of getting the rest and good food she needs.
-Women often resent the men in their lives for their more balanced connection with meeting their own basic needs.
+Women often resent the men in their lives for their more balanced approach to meeting their own basic needs.

 Because women are natural givers and adapters, it may take some focus and introspection to identify what your basic needs are right now.
 Is it sleep?
 Are you feeding yourself energy sustaining food?
-Would treating yourself to some dabble time thumbing through a magazine, going for a hike or taking a bubble bath feel like self-nurturing for you today?
-By filling your own bucket doing something non-productive that you enjoy just 20 minutes a day, you’ll be delighted at how this activates your feminine energy and helps you feel seen and heard and empowered.
-If you need your man’s support in order to get this feminizing dabble time, the conversation could look like this.
+Would treating yourself to some dabble time thumbing through a magazine, going for a walk or taking a bubble bath feel self-nurturing for you today?
+By filling your own bucket doing something non-productive that you enjoy just a few minutes a day, you’ll be delighted at how this activates your feminine energy and helps you feel seen and heard and empowered.
+If you need your man’s support in order to get this feminizing dabble time, the conversation could look like this…

 Having a needs conversation with your man

 “Honey, I want to ____________(name the activity).
-It would help me feel more balanced and calm if that could happen _______(desired time or frequency of activity).
+It would help me feel more balanced and calm if that could happen _______(say when).
 Would you be able to provide that for me?”
-Men are natural, able providers and love to be acknowledged for their role in providing balance, calm, and whatever else their woman sees she needs.
+Men are natural, able providers and love to be acknowledged for their role in providing balance, calm, and whatever else their family needs.
 No guilting or shaming him if you haven’t made this request before.
 Just keep it short and sweet and bite your tongue until you get his verbal agreement.
 Then pour on the praise, “Thank you so much for making that possible for me.
 I’m pretty excited to have that experience.”
-Thank him again after your reprieve and use the words “great provider” and “making that possible” and any other flattering terms that fit.
+Thank him again after your reprieve and use the words “great provider” and “making that possible” and any other posative flattering terms that fit.
 He will love it.
-And it’s your first step to feeling more adored by him.
+And it’s your first step to feeling more calm and more adored by him.